 Funding for seminary education can come from many sources and take a variety of forms.
 Most students use a combination of the following resources.
-Each option has its own distinct advantages and disadvantages and may or may not be suitable for all students.
+While every option may not be suitable for all students, you will find a robust offering of opportunities.